How Does Car Insurance Work?

 - Property damage liability insurance pays for repairing or replacing another person's property that you have damaged, including their car, home or other object.

 Minimum insurance is not always enough.
 If you cause an accident and the damages are more than your insurance coverage, you are responsible for paying the remainder.
-If the other driver sues you, you could forfeit all your assets to pay for the damages.
+And if the other driver sues you, you could potentially forfeit all your assets to pay for the damages.
+This is whyexperts recommend that you buy enough liability insurance to cover your net worth, or as much as you can afford.

 Comprehensive and collision car insurance